Managing Forests for Birds in Southeastern Ohio

 - For sites permanently managed as successional habitats, introduce disturbance at 6-8 year intervals.
 Abundance of shrubland specialists declines sharply after 6 years post-harvest.

 - When possible, avoid creating small (<12 acres; 5 ha), narrow (<300 ft wide; 100 m), or irregularly-shaped shrubland patches.
 A better strategy is to manage for patches large enough to provide habitat >250 ft (75 m) from edges.
 Smooth or straight edges of harvests also will allow greater numbers of territories to be accommodated.
-Favoring square or circular patches rather than rectangular or irregular ones will increase the interior habitat of clearcuts without necessarily increasing harvest area (see box at right).
+Favoring square or circular patches rather than rectangular or irregular ones will increase the interior habitat of clearcuts without necessarily increasing harvest area (see illustration on left).

 - Recognize that these recommended strategies (i.e., creating larger and more regularly shaped shrubland patches or clustering of patches) also have the potential to benefit mature forest dependent species in managed forest landscapes by reducing the amount of edge and fragmentation.